TomBombadilV/scheduler/README.md

 # Scheduler

 This is a Django application designed to automate the scheduling process for particular retail shifts.
+Almost all of the relevant logic is located in [schedulerLogic.py](https://github.com/TomBombadilV/scheduler/blob/master/scheduler/schedulerLogic.py).

 The following constraints were implemented:
 1. All employees must work their full assigned hours every week
 2. Every employee must work one opening shift and one closing shift per week
 3. No employee can work more than five days in a row